panique/php-login-one-file/README.md

 ## Support / Donate

-If you think this script is useful and saves you a lot of work, then think about supporting the project by
+If you think this script is useful and saves you a lot of work, then think about supporting the project:

 1. Donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=P5YLUK4MW3LDG)
    or [GitTip](https://www.gittip.com/Panique/)